tristaneason/wree/wp-content/plugins/creative-mail-by-constant-contact/README.md

 3. Manage your contacts and email lists, all in one place
 4. Let Creative Mail handle your WooCommerce emails
 5. Spice up your transactional WooCommerce store emails
-6. Enhance your brand with logomaker
+6. Enhance your brand with LogoBuilder

 == Changelog ==
+* 1.4.3 - Updated brand name.
 * 1.4.2 - Fixed a crash when enabling the Elementor contact sync.
 * 1.4.1 - Fixed several bugs
 * 1.4.0 - Added gutenberg contact form block CreativeMail